-1. Except in respect of a Tribunal established under Article 28 (Consolidation), andunless the disputing parties agreeotherwise, the Tribunal shall be composed of three arbitrators.
-One arbitrator shall be appointed by each of the disputing parties and the third, who will be the presiding arbitrator, shall be appointed by agreement of the disputing parties.

-- 2. Arbitrators shall have expertise or experience in public international law, international investment or international trade rules, or the resolution of disputes arising under international investment or international trade agreements.
-Arbitrators shall be independent of, and not be affiliated with or take instructions from, the disputing parties. - 3.
+- 1. Except in respect of a Tribunal established under Article 27 (Consolidation), and unless the disputing parties agree otherwise, the Tribunal is composed of three arbitrators.
+One arbitrator shall be appointed by each of the disputing parties and the third, who will be the presiding arbitrator, shall be appointed by agreement of the disputing parties. - 2.
+Arbitrators shall have expertise or experience in public international law, international investment or international trade rules, or the resolution of disputes arising under international investment or international trade agreements.
+Arbitrators shall be independent of, and not be affiliated with or take instructions from, a disputing party. - 3.
 If the disputing parties do not agree on the remuneration of the arbitrators before the Tribunal is constituted, the prevailing ICSID rate for arbitrators shall apply. - 4.
-If a Tribunal, other than a Tribunal established under Article 28 (Consolidation), has not been constituted within 90days from the date that a claim is submitted to arbitration, a disputing party may ask the Secretary-General of ICSID to appoint the arbitrator or arbitrators not yet appointed.
+If a Tribunal, other than a Tribunal established under Article 27 (Consolidation), has not been constituted within 90 days from the date that a claim is submitted to arbitration, a disputing party may ask the Secretary-General of ICSID to appoint the arbitrator or arbitrators not yet appointed.
 The Secretary-General of ICSID shall make the appointment at his or her own discretion and, to the extent practicable, this appointment shall be made in consultation with the disputing parties.
 The Secretary-General of ICSID may not appoint as presiding arbitrator a national of a Party.